MakeSchool-Tutorials/Makestagram-Swift/P7-Uploading-Photos/content.md

 1. Presenting the Popover and the Camera / Photo Library
 2. Returning the image that the user has taken / selected

-To implement the first responsibility, the `PhotoTakingHelper` will need a reference to a `UIViewController`.
+To implement the first responsibility the `PhotoTakingHelper` will need a reference to a `UIViewController`.
 In iOS only View Controllers can present other View Controllers.
 The `PhotoTakingHelper` is a simple `NSObject` not a `UIViewController`, so it isn't able to present other View Controllers.
 We will implement the initializer of the `PhotoTakingHelper` to require a reference to a `UIViewController`.

-To implement the second responsibility, the `PhotoTakingHelper` will need to have a way to communicate with the `TimelineViewController` - as shown in Step 6 of our outline above.
+To implement the second responsibility the `PhotoTakingHelper` will need to have a way to communicate with the `TimelineViewController` - as shown in Step 6 of our outline above.
 For this we could use the concept of delegation (on the previous page we used delegation to receive information from the `UITabBarController`).
 A more convenient solution for this specific case is using a *Callback*.
 A *Callback* is basically a reference to a function.
-When initializing the `PhotoTakingHelper` we will provide it with a callback function.
+When initializing the `PhotoTakingHelper` inside of the *TimelineViewController* we will provide it with a callback function.
 As soon as the `PhotoTakingHelper` has selected an image, it will call that *Callback* function and provide the selected image to the *TimelineViewController*.

+Let's get started with building the `PhotoTakingHelper`!

+###Initialier and Properties

+First, let's take care of the initializer and the properties of the `PhotoTakingHelper`.

+<div class="action"></div>
+Replace the entire content of `PhotoTakingHelper.swift` with the following code:

+    import UIKit

+    typealias PhotoTakingHelperCallback = UIImage? -> Void

+    class PhotoTakingHelper : NSObject {

+      /** View controller on which AlertViewController and UIImagePickerController are presented */ weak var viewController: UIViewController!
+      var callback: PhotoTakingHelperCallback
+      var imagePickerController: UIImagePickerController?

+      init(viewController: UIViewController, callback: PhotoTakingHelperCallback) {
+        self.viewController = viewController
+        self.callback = callback

+        super.init()

+        showPhotoSourceSelection()
+      }

+      func showPhotoSourceSelection() {

+      }

+    }

+Let's discuss this code.
+In the first line after `import UIKit` we are declaring a `typealias`.
+Using the `typealias` keyword we can provide a function signature with a name.
+In this case we are saying that a function of type `PhotoTakingHelperCallback` takes an `UIImage?` as parameter and returns `Void`.
+This means: any function that wants to be the callback of the `PhotoTakingHelper` needs to have exaxctly this signature.

+`PhotoTakingHelper` has three properties.
+The first one `viewController` stores a `weak` reference to a `viewController`.
+As we discussed earlier, this reference is necessary because the `PhotoTakingHelper` needs a `UIViewController` on which it can present other View Controllers.
+It is a `weak` reference, since the `PhotoTakingHelper` does not own the referenced View Controller.

+Additionally we store the `callback` function and provide a property to store an `UIImagePickerController` (which we will use a little bit later).

+The initializer of this class receives the View Controller on which we will present other View Controllers and the callback that we will call as soon as a user has picked an image.

+When the class is entirely initialized we immediately call `showPhotoSourceSeletion()`.
+The method is still empty right now, later it will present the dialog that allows user to choose between their camera and their photo library.

+Because we call `showPhotoSourceSeletion()` directly from the initializer, the dialog will be presented as soon as we create an instance of `PhotoTakingHelper`.

+###Implementing the Photo Source Selection